 Jude Island is about 0.2 miles (0.3 km) across and located off the Alaska Peninsula between Unga and Wosnesenski islands, about 48 miles (77 km) northeast of King Cove and 24 miles (39 km) west-southwest of Sand Point, Alaska.
-The island was named “Apostle Jude Island” by Captain Tebenkov, of the Imperial Russian Navy, and is so published on Russian Hydrographic charts.
+The island was named “Apostle Jude Island” in 1852 by Captain Tebenkov of the Imperial Russian Navy.
 The island is shown as “Jude Island” on U.S. Coast and Geodetic charts published in 1882.

 Jude Island is an important haulout for Steller sea lions that are listed under the Endangered Species Act.
 The Steller sea lion (Eumetopias jubatus) is a near-threatened species of sea lion in the northern Pacific.
 Among pinnipeds, it is inferior in size only to the walrus and the two species of elephant seals.
 The species is named for the naturalist Georg Wilhelm Steller, who first described them in 1741.
 The Steller sea lion has attracted considerable attention in recent decades, owing to significant and largely unexplained declines in their numbers over an extensive portion of their northern range in Alaska.